CarolinaCobo/la-biblioteca-ms3/README.md

 * Click Open App in Heroku to launch the App in a new browser window.

+---

 ## Credits

 ### Content

-This project JS part was following [Ania Kubow tutorial](https://www.youtube.com/watch?v=XD5sZWxwJUk) in how to build a Candy Crush style game.
-I made some changes on the game and built the CSS and HTML pulling information from different sites referenced below in the acknowledgements.
+This project JS part was following the Code Institute Task Manager Miniproject with some changes.

 ### Media